thayub/eddmann/posts/2012-06-08-database-migrations-with-codeigniter.markdown

 The code snippet above when created, adds a table (in MySQL) with an auto incrementing primary key called 'id' and 'username'/'password' columns.
 If this migration is 'teared down' however the the 'user' table is dropped from the schema.
-To run this migration you must first make sure that they are enabled and desired version set in your application's configruation file (found at <span class="snippet">./application/config/migration.php</span>).
+To run this migration you must first make sure that they are enabled and desired version set in your application's configruation file (found at './application/config/migration.php').
 Once configured you can create a simple controller, like the one displayed below, which when visited calls the migration library.

     class Migrate extends CI_Controller {